theta-data/theta-data-api/docs/eng/hackton-en.md

 Thanks to the public ledger of the blockchain, we can do some simple analysis based on the data on the public ledger to get a lot of data about the operation of the blockchain, including pledge volume, contract activity, individual account balance and pledge rewards, etc.
 In the current theta ecosystem, there are already many relevant data acquisition channels, including
-* theta team provided out the [explore data interface](https://docs.thetatoken.org/docs/explorer-overview) 和  [js sdk](https://docs.thetatoken.org/docs/theta-js-sdk-overview)
+* Theta team provided out the [explore data interface](https://docs.thetatoken.org/docs/explorer-overview) 和  [js sdk](https://docs.thetatoken.org/docs/theta-js-sdk-overview)
-* [guardianmonitor](https://guardianmonitor.io) providing node statistics, pledge data, guardian node status statistics
+* [Guardianmonitor](https://guardianmonitor.io) providing node statistics, pledge data, guardian node status statistics
-* [thetaboard](https://thetaboard.io/) providing market ticker data and account balance and pledge award statistics
+* [Thetaboard](https://thetaboard.io/) providing market ticker data and account balance and pledge award statistics
-* [theta scan](http://www.thetascan.io/document/) providing historical market capitalization, historical quotes, and data such as wallet accounts, block details, etc.
+* [Theta scan](http://www.thetascan.io/document/) providing historical market capitalization, historical quotes, and data such as wallet accounts, block details, etc.
 * Others, etc.

 Despite the availability of these data sources, there is currently no comprehensive, comprehensive and easy to query data solution for community developers，
 We want to give the developer a very simple and user-friendly way to query all the data he needs about theta.

-In all the data we provide, except for the data sources related to market quotes [cmc](https://coinmarketcap.com/), all the other data are obtained from our own running daemon nodes through analysis, which means that all people who run daemon nodes can enhance the capability of the daemon nodes by deploying our open source data solution and becoming a data provider
+In all the data we provide, except for the data sources related to market quotes [cmc](https://coinmarketcap.com/), all the other data are obtained from our own running guardian node through analysis, which means that all people who run guardian nodes can enhance the capability of the guardian nodes by deploying our open source data solution and becoming a data provider

 There are currently more than 2,000 active guardian nodes online, all of which have the potential to become access points for providing data, which can improve the robustness of the ecosystem, allowing community developers to no longer rely on a single data center for data queries, and effectively reducing the server pressure on the central node.